This section contains information about some of the boats originally built for LMS - The London, Midland & Scottish Railway.

 Bantocks built boats for carriers other than the railway trade, but so many of the Bantock boats have lost their original identity it is now impossible to say whether they were built for the railway interchange trade or not.
 Although Bantocks were agents for GWR and built all (most of?) their boats, at least one Bantock-built boat (Bride) ended up in the LMS fleet!

-Our shop sells a book in the Robert Wilson series which contains a section on Station boats.
+Our shop sells a book in the Robert Wilson series, Too Many Boats, which has more on Station boats.

 Content is still being added from various sources.
 Please contact us if you have information that does not appear in this section.